SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/palo-alto-firewall-10.md

 4. Verify logs in Palo Alto Networks.

-You must have Palo Alto Networks Web administrative user permissions to successfully complete these tasks.

-#### Step 1.
+### Step 1.
 Create a hosted collector and Cloud Syslog source
 In this step you configure a hosted collector with a Cloud Syslog source that will act as Syslog server to receive logs and events from Palo Alto Networks devices.

 **To configure a hosted collector with a Cloud Syslog source, do the following:**